6 Ways Perfectionism Hurts You and How to Break Free

 2. Perfectionism robs you of close relationships.
 Perfectionists keep people at arm’s length.
 This is a self-defense mechanism they use to prevent their flaws from being exposed because they fear they'll be rejected for their imperfections.

-To perfectionists, acknowledging their need of others is a weakness synonymous to failure.
-Since the perfectionist believes that the words success and failure are mutually exclusive from one another, he refuses to make himself vulnerable by exposing his need of others.
+For many perfectionists, acknowledging their need of others is a weakness synonymous to failure.
+They often believe that the words success and failure are mutually exclusive from one another, so they refuse to make themselves vulnerable by exposing their need of others.

 3. Perfectionism affects your health.
 Keeping people at a distance results in perfectionists feeling isolated, which impacts their mental health.
-In addition, all the energy perfectionists spend in putting up walls to shield themselves from being known by others (and creating an image of perfection) eventually results in exhaustion, as facades can only be sustained for so long.
+In addition, all the energy perfectionists spend in putting up walls to shield themselves from being known by others (and creating an image of perfection) may eventually result in a nervous breakdown, as facades can only be sustained for so long.

 The greater problem is that when perfectionists come crashing down, there's nobody there to help them get up because they've spent all their lives shutting people out.